Equitable Recovery Strategies

 North Carolina: The North Carolina Department of Health and Human Services (NCDHHS) awarded grants of $100,000 each to five local organizations across the state to help address the Coronavirus’ disproportionate impact on the state’s Hispanic and Latinx communities.
 These five community organizations will help advance disease prevention measures by coordinating with NCDHHS on outreach and messaging related to wearing face coverings, practicing social distancing, accessing COVID-19 testing, and interfacing with contact tracers

-New Jersey: The state of New Jersey recently launched its contact tracing initiative and has taken intentional steps to integrate equity and patient privacy into the program’s public outreach and training processes.
+New Jersey: The state of New Jersey has taken intentional steps to integrate equity and patient privacy into its contact tracing initiative’s public outreach and training processes.
 In outreach on their website and on Twitter, the state emphasized to New Jerseyans that any information collected will never be used for immigrant enforcement or public charge assessments to deny people access to health care or other public services.
 Additionally, the state’s contact tracing training curriculum, developed by the Rutgers School of Public Health, will focus on cultural sensitivity and bias, as well as the historical context of existing disparities.

 New York City: The city of New York hired over 1,700 contact tracers to join their Test & Trace Corp, surpassing the city’s hiring goals.
 Of the new hires, 700 are from the neighborhoods that have been the hardest hit by COVID-19.
 Additionally, to meet the needs of the diverse languages spoken across the city, 40 distinct languages are spoken across the Corps.